jellyfishsolutions/lynx/README.md

 -   user management, and low level function for login, registration, authorization and authentication;
 -   media upload management, file upload and retrieving, on a virtual-folder environment;
 -   multi-language is a first class citizen!
 You can use new nunjucks filter to enable multi-language on the template engine, but also during fields validation!
--   GraphQL (queries and mutations!) automatically generated based on your Database entities and decoration.
--   datatables, directly integrated on the template engine, with pagination, filtering and ordering.
+-   datatables, directly integrated on the template engine, with pagination, filtering and ordering (please use the `lynx-datatable` module)

 ## Installation